rddefauw/arc322/labs/lab-3/lab-3.md

 ## Prerequisites

-You must have completed Lab-2 successfully.
+You must have completed Lab 2 successfully.
 Each lab builds on the previous lab.

+In your Cloud 9 IDE:

 ```
 cd ~/environment/arc322/router